Azure/CCOInsights/dashboards/CCODashboard-Infra/InfraDeploymentGuide.md

 ![azure Idle](/install/images/IdleResources.png)

-## Azure Kubernetes Service Dashboard Overview tab
+## Azure Kubernetes Service Dashboard Overview page

 In this page, you will be able to identify the number of AKS Clusters, Nodes, Pods, Containers, Service Principals and Azure Security Center recommedations.
 It’s important to mention that this tab just gives you a quick view.
 All the detailed information will be available in the following tab.